gnosis/dappcon-website/src/pages/index-page.md

   enthusiasts.<br><br> We’re giving it another go this summer and encourage anyone interested in the ecosystem or networking with dapp developers to attend.
+statsHeading: Participate in a unique conference experience!
+statsSentence1: >-
+  Organized by Gnosis, DappCon’s 3rd edition continues to unite the top minds of the Ethereum space.
+statsSentence2: >-
+  Be part of an environment where blockchain comes to life, from ticket selling to talk curation.
 stats:
   firstStat:
     description: attendees